woile/woile.github.io/posts/guide-to-sublime-like-a-normal-person/index.md

 "word_wrap": "false",
 ```

-The first one will delete the trailing spaces.
+`trim_trailing_white_space_on_save` deletes the trailing spaces.
 This is useful to select text properly and sometimes is required by many languages.

-The second one is intended to improve performance of sublime.
-If the project is huge sublime will get slow with this feature on, but if you press tab while you are writing, sublime will try to autocomplete.
+`auto_complete` improves sublime's performance.
+If the project is huge sublime will get slow while
+this feature is on by default, having to look up for everything you write.
+Autocomplete still will be triggered if you press `tab` while writing.

-The third forces to always use spaces when tabbing, as most programmers do.
+`translate_tabs_to_spaces` forces to always use spaces when tabbing.
+This is a personal choice, you can
+use either `tabs` or `spaces`, but be consistent with the one you or your team use.

-The forth helps avoid problems when using features like multiline select.
+`word_wrap` if set to false, helps avoiding problems when using features like multiline select.

 ## Installing packages